Wryhder/FEND-Arcade-Game/README.md

 ## Description

-The goal is to get to the end of the field, any tiles on the row just before the water.
+The goal of the game is to reach the end of the field, any tiles on the row just before the water.
 If you collide with any enemies, you lose any progress made and start back at your beginning position.

 Use the keyboard arrow keys to move around.